hi5/CL3/docs/notes.md

 Empty lines or lines starting with a semi-colon (;) are ignored so you can add comments or (temporarily) remove a meny entry.

-You can use the following AutoHotkey variables in the
+You can use the following AutoHotkey variables in the `path to note file (a text file)`:

 - %A_ScriptDir%
 - %A_MyDocuments%
 - %A_Desktop%
 - %A_DesktopCommon%

+Example:

 `Notes in CL3 folder|%A_ScriptDir%\MyNotesTest.txt`